 Now the plate tectonics revolution was really made possible by the availability of geophysical data.
 It turns out that most of the pertinent action of plate tectonics occurs under the oceans, at the plate spreading centers and subduction zones, far removed from the watchful eyes of geologists in the field with their notebooks and trusty hand lenses.
 Geophysics really took off after World War II, when universities were finally able to get their hands on cheap war surplus gear.
 By mapping variations in the Earth’s gravitational and magnetic fields and by conducting deep oceanic seismic surveys, geophysicists were finally able to figure out what was happening at the plate spreading centers and subduction zones.
 Actually, the geophysicist and meteorologist Alfred Wegner had figured this all out in 1912 with his theory of Continental Drift, but at the time Wegner was ridiculed by the geological establishment.
 You see, Wegner had been an arctic explorer and had noticed that sometimes sea ice split apart, like South America and Africa, only later to collide again to form mountain-like pressure ridges.
 Unfortunately, Wegner froze to death in 1930 trying to provision some members of his last exploration party to Greenland, never knowing that one day he would finally be vindicated.

 So when I first joined the IT department of Amoco, I had the vague feeling that perhaps much of the angst that I saw in my fellow IT coworkers was really due to the lack of an overall theoretical framework, like plate tectonics, that could help to explain their daily plight, and also help to alleviate some of its impact, by providing some insights into why doing IT for a living was so difficult, and to suggest some possible remedies, and to provide a direction for thought as well.
 So like the exploration team at Amoco that I had just left, consisting of geologists, geophysicists, paleontologists, geochemists, and petrophysicists, I decided to take all of the physics, chemistry, biology, and geology that I could muster and throw it at the problem of software.
 The basic idea was that many concepts in physics, chemistry, biology, and geology suggested to me that the IT community had accidentally created a pretty decent computer simulation of the physical Universe on a grand scale, a Software Universe so to speak, and that I could use this fantastic simulation in reverse, to better understand the behavior of commercial software, by comparing software to how things behaved in the physical Universe.
-So in physics we use software to simulate the behavior of the Universe, while in softwarephysics we use the Universe to simulate the behavior of software.
+So in physics, we use software to simulate the behavior of the Universe, while in softwarephysics we use the Universe to simulate the behavior of software.

 So my original intent for softwarephysics was to merely provide a theoretical framework for IT professionals to help them better understand the behavior of software during its development and its behavior under load when running in Production.
-My initial thoughts were that the reason IT work was so difficult was that programmers were constantly fighting a loosing battle with the second law of thermodynamics in a nonlinear Universe.
+My initial thoughts were that the reason IT work was so difficult was that programmers were constantly fighting a losing battle with the second law of thermodynamics in a nonlinear Universe.
 You see, programmers must assemble a huge number of characters into complex patterns of source code in order to instruct a computer to perform useful operations, and because the Universe is largely nonlinear in nature, meaning that small changes to initial conditions will most likely result in dramatic, and many times, lethal outcomes for software, IT work was nearly impossible to do, and that is why most IT professionals were usually found to be on the verge of a nervous breakdown during the course of a normal day in IT.
-For more on that see the The Fundamental Problem of Software.
+For more on that see The Fundamental Problem of Software.
 At the same time, I subconsciously also knew that living things must also assemble an even larger number of atoms into complex molecules in order to perform the functions of life in a nonlinear Universe, so obviously, it would seem that the natural solution to the problem that IT professionals faced each day would be simply to apply a biological approach to developing and maintaining software.
 However, this did not gel in my mind at first, until one day, while I was working on some code, and I came up with the notion that we needed to stop writing code - we needed to "grow" code instead in a biological manner.
 For more on that see Agile vs. Waterfall Programming and the Value of Having a Theoretical Framework.

 Using Softwarephysics to Help Explore the Origin of Life

 But as I saw complex corporate software slowly evolve over the decades, it became more and more evident to me that much could be gained by studying this vast computer simulation that the IT community had been working on for the past 75 years, or 2.4 billion seconds.
 NASA has defined life broadly as "A self-sustaining chemical system capable of Darwinian evolution."
-Personally, after many years of reflection, I feel that the research community that is currently exploring the origin of life on the Earth and elsewhere, is too obsessed with simply finding other carbon-based life forms like themselves.
+Personally, after many years of reflection, I feel that the research community that is currently exploring the origin of life on the Earth and elsewhere is too obsessed with simply finding other carbon-based life forms like themselves.
 Carbon-based life forms are really just one form of self-replicating information to be currently found on our planet, so I feel that more attention should really be focused upon finding other forms of self-replicating information sharing the Universe with ourselves, and the best place to start that, with the least cost, is to simply look right here on the Earth.
 To do that all we need to do is simply remove the "chemical" term out of NASA's definition of life and redefine self-replicating information as "A self-sustaining system capable of Darwinian evolution."
 That is why I have been stressing that the origin and evolution of commercial software provides a unique opportunity for those interested in the origin and early evolution of life on the Earth, and elsewhere, in many of my postings because both programmers and living things are faced with nearly identical problems.
 My suggestion in those postings has been that everybody has been looking just a couple of levels too low in the hierarchy of self-replicating information.
 Carbon-based living things are just one form of self-replicating information, and all forms of self-replicating information have many characteristics in common as they battle the second law of thermodynamics in a nonlinear Universe.
 So far we have seen at least five waves of self-replicating information sweep across the Earth, with each wave greatly reworking the surface and near subsurface of the planet as it came to predominance:

 Self-Replicating Information – Information that persists through time by making copies of itself or by enlisting the support of other things to ensure that copies of itself are made.